bharathsudharsan/ML-Model-Combining/README.md

 5. [Knowledge and Information Systems (KAIS)](https://link.springer.com/journal/10115)

-## Extras: Tips for Doing Good DM Research & Get it Published!
+## Doing Good Research and Get it Published

 [How to do good research, Get it published in SIGKDD and get it cited](http://www.cs.ucr.edu/~eamonn/Keogh_SIGKDD09_tutorial.pdf): A fantastic tutorial on by Prof. Eamonn Keogh (UC Riverside).